NicholasJohnson9149/Udacity-P3-Behavior-Cloning/njohnson_writeup.md

 ![alt text][image6]

-Etc ....

 After the collection process, I had 14,116 data points.
-I then preprocessed this data by using a generator function break it smaller data sets as shown in the lectures for this assignment.
+I then preprocessed this data by using a generator function to break it smaller data sets as shown in the lectures for this assignment.
+This also helped when I tried to use larger data sets from more than one track.
+Otherwise I would overload the AWS instance I was using to train the model.

 I finally randomly shuffled the data set and put 20% of the data into a validation set and the remainder in the training set.